The Landkreuzer P. 1000 Ratte would have been the largest, heaviest tank ever created.

 He canceled the project, and this immense tank never saw the light of day.

-Next after reading about the Landkreuzer P. 1000 Ratte, read about the strangest weapons of WW2 that actually existed.
+After reading about the Landkreuzer P. 1000 Ratte, learn about the strangest weapons of World War II that actually existed.
 Then, learn how $2.4 million-worth of gold bars were found in a tank purchased on eBay.